SubalakshmiShanthosi/google_data_analytics_certification/Ask_Questions/Module1/Intro.md

 ## Data Process Work

-Example case study - new joiners onboarding program improvement - how to onboard faster? how to improve the process than previous year?
+Example case study - new joiners onboarding program improvement - how to onboard faster?

+How to improve the process than previous year?

 Data process -
     1. Understand the data population - Control group, experiment group, sample set
     2. Data sources - make sure that it was in a set - format was clean and digestible to write scripts on it